Contents:

 1948 Dime Value Today – Circulated to Mint State

-Most collectors start by asking how much is a 1948 dime worth in circulated grades.
+How much is a 1948 dime worth in circulated grades?
 In Good (G) condition, coins often trade around $2–$3.
 Very Fine (VF) pieces can reach $4–$6.
 These ranges reflect both silver melt value and collector demand for early Roosevelt dimes.

-When you want to know the 1948 dime value today in uncirculated grades, price jumps become more pronounced.
-An MS60 coin may fetch $10–$12.
-As you move to MS63, prices climb to $15–$20.
-Top-tier MS65 and above examples can reach $30–$50 or more, depending on eye appeal.
+When you want to know the value today in uncirculated grades, price jumps become more pronounced.
+An MS-60 coin may fetch $10–$12.
+As you move to MS-63, prices climb to $15–$20.
+Top-tier MS-65 and above examples can reach $30–$50 or more, depending on eye appeal.

 Grade | Philadelphia (P) | Denver (D) | San Francisco (S) |

-Good (G): Heavy wear with basic design visible
+Good – heavy wear with basic design visible

-Very Fine (VF): Moderate wear with sharp design features
+Very Fine – moderate wear with sharp design features

-About Uncirculated (AU): Light wear on high points, full luster
+About Uncirculated – light wear on high points, full luster

-Mint State (MS): No wear, full mint luster, graded from MS60 to MS70
+Mint State – no wear, full mint luster, graded from MS-60 to MS-70

 Mint Mark Breakdown – P, D & S Varieties

-Collectors start by spotting the mint mark on the reverse of a 1948 dime.
-It sits just to the right of the torch, nestled between the oak and laurel branches.
+For numismatists of all levels, it is important, even mandatory, to note the mint mark on the reverse of the item.
 Philadelphia strikes carry no mint mark.
 Tracking the 1948 dime no mint mark value helps you gauge common business strikes.
 Even uncirculated Philadelphia coins often trade near $10.

 Denver struck its dimes with a small “D” next to the torch.
 Production at Denver in 1948 reached roughly 51 million coins.
 That large mintage keeps the 1948 D dime value modest in lower grades.
-Collectors seeking errors can consult a 1948 D dime error list for varieties like doubled dies and die cracks.
+Collectors seeking errors can consult an error list for varieties, for example, doubled dies and die cracks.
 These mistakes can push value above standard pricing.

 San Francisco placed an “S” in the same spot on each reverse.
 That mint produced about 15 million dimes in 1948.
-The 1948 S dime value often exceeds other mints, especially in uncirculated grades.
-When you check recent auction prices, the 1948 S dime value today in MS63 can reach $15–$20.
+The S value often exceeds that of other mints, especially in uncirculated grades.
+When you check recent auction prices, the 1948 S dime value today in MS-63 can reach $15–$20.
 Proof ten-cent coins from San Francisco command even higher premiums.

 For a deeper dive into pricing by grade and mint, check the no mint mark worth guide—it summarizes the 1947 Roosevelt dime’s values across P, D, and S issues, highlights how condition drives jumps from a few dollars to strong premiums in MS grades, and shows why collectors focus on mint-mark scarcity when gauging current market worth.